FuriousGeorge19/W205-Course-Content/07-Sourcing-Data/sync-slides.md

     * Run `history > <user-name>-history.txt`
     * Save the relevant portion of your history as `<user-name>-annotations.md`
     * Annotate the file with explanations of what you were doing at each point.

+## Week 7 Videos:

+- Sourcing Data
+- Context for Project 2 : The idea is where do you get the data that flows into our pipeline?
+You wouldn’t usually get it from a file.
+-  Big Question: What do I need to do to data coming in to get it into Kafka? change the API client code? change app server code?